 You can take medication to trick your body into breathing more quickly, hence 'acclimatising' the body in advance.
 This medication is called DIAMOX (Acetazolamide), is inexpensive and will give you an edge on your symptoms (they will occur at a higher altitude than otherwise).
 Remember, group tours ascend at a set rate, and not all people can cope with the same rate of ascent.
 Rest days are often incorporated into tours, but they are not really for rest, they are because the ascent rate has been too great.
 Be careful!

 Diamox contains sulfur and a test dose is recommended prior to travel.
 These are available at our clinic free of charge and if you react to it you will be at our clinic, not on a mountain pass.
 Our specialists will explain how this works at your appointment.

 NB: Do not fly into high altitude destinations and then start climbing (eg, Cusco).
 A few days of acclimatisation are essential.
 The tours actually insist on this, so they have become aware of the pitfalls.

 Any altitude can be acclimatised to, given enough time.
 After all, many have conquered Mt Everest which is 8,848 meters above sea level.
 To do this many weeks must be spent ascending and waiting for the body to adjust.
 Below are common destinations people currently go to which are above the limits the body can deal with if one just was to "fly in".

 |Base Camp Mt Everest||5200m|

-Commonly people will have skiied or climbed to quite high altitudes on a previous holiday. if you have not slept at altitude, you are not going to know if you will be ok.
-The highest ski village I have found is 2850m in Valle Nevada, Chile.
-Most ski villages are below 2000m.
+Commonly people will have skied or climbed to quite high altitudes on a previous holiday.
+If you have not slept at altitude, you are not going to know if you will be ok.

 Problems are very rare below 3000m.